paulwizviz/learn-go/types/doc.md

 For **floating-point** numbers, our observations focused on values that are not whole.
 We found that Go appears to provide two main types, `float32` and `float64`.
 We concluded that `float64` is the default, as it's the most commonly used unless memory conservation is a specific goal.
 Our investigation of float literals showed they are straightforward, supporting decimal points and `e` or `E` for exponent notation.
 Our findings are documented in the [working example](./float_test.go).

+## Function

+Our investigation then led us to the **function** type.
+We observed that functions in Go are first-class citizens, which means they can be treated like any other value—assigned to variables, passed as arguments to other functions, or even returned from them.
+We concluded that this flexibility is a cornerstone of Go's design, enabling powerful patterns like higher-order functions.

+Our findings are documented in the [working example](./funcs_test.go).

 ## Integer

 For **integers**, our initial observation was that they represent whole numbers, with a literal being a simple sequence of digits like `123`.